 Danby, Herbert, trans.
 The Mishnah.
 Oxford University Press, 1933.
 If you really want to dive into the Jewish context of the New Testament, the Mishnah is a must.
 It's a written version of what in Jesus' day was called the Oral Law.
 Order now!

 Finegan, Jack.
 The Archaeology of the New Testament: The Life of Jesus and the Beginning of the Early Church.
 Revised Edition.
 Princeton University Press, 1992.
-A technical catalog of archaeological discoveries impacting the New Testament.
-Too dry for the average reader, but it's the most complete and up-to-date source on New Testament archaeology in a single volume.
+A technical catalog of archeological discoveries impacting the New Testament.
+Too dry for the average reader, but it's the most complete and up-to-date source on New Testament archeology in a single volume.
 Order now!

 Lindsey, Robert, ed.
 A Comparative Greek Concordance of the Synoptic Gospels.
 Why do I list such an obscure scholarly work here?
 Because yours truly wrote the computer code for the compilation of volumes 2 and 3.
 It gave me an excuse to stay in Jerusalem and date my wife, Karen.
-The original source for purchase is no longer available.
-Try our new format Bookstore for used copies on Amazon.com.
-Listed in the "General Reference" section.
 Order now!
+Volume 1, Volumes 2 & 3.
+If not available on Amazon.com, you may be able to find it in a used book store.